What is Podiatry?

 - Do podiatrists have areas of specialty in which they focus?

-Within the field of podiatric medicine and surgery, podiatrists can focus on specialty areas such as surgery, sports medicine, biomechanics, geriatrics, pediatrics, orthopedics, or primary care.
+Within the field of podiatric medicine and surgery, podiatrists can focus on specialty areas such as surgery, wound care, sports medicine, biomechanics, geriatrics, pediatrics, orthopedics, or primary care.

 - Do podiatrists accept health insurance?